 GENERAL ITEMS MODERATE ITEMS URGENT ITEMS What is the item?
 Most items will fall under this category ✓ One toilet is blocked but the others are functioning ✓ One shower is leaking during operation but the others are fine ✓ Basin and Tapware leaks ✓ Minor power fault - for example one power point or downlight not operating ✓ No power to the property after checking local outages and the safety switch in the switchboard ✓ Roof leak ✓ All toilets are blocked ✓ All heating and cooling not functioning ✓ Hot water service not functioning What should you do?
-What should you do?
-90-day inspection (details Email: maintenance@soholiving.com.au and cc habitas@development.vic.gov.au include your address and "MEDIUM PRIORITY REQUEST" in the subject line.
+Keep a note and present at your 90-day inspection (details on page 17) Email: maintenance@soholiving.com.au and cc habitas@development.vic.gov.au include your address and "MEDIUM PRIORITY REQUEST" in the subject line.
 Outline the issue and if possible, include pho- tos.
 Email: maintenance@soholiving.com.au and cc habitas@development.vic.gov.au include your address and "HIGH PRIORITY REQUEST" in the subject line.
-Outline the issue and if possible, include pho- tos Time to action See 90-day inspection de tails for timing 24 hours If you do not receive a response please call the SOHO Living direct (13SOHO during busi- ness hours). rades listed below or any other emergency trade work, you may be responsible for the relevant call
+Outline the issue and if possible, include pho- tos Time to action See 90-day inspection details for timing 24 hours If you do not receive a response please call the SOHO Living direct (13SOHO during business hours).
+Please Note: rades listed below or any other emergency trade vork, you may be responsible for the relevant call